Greatdev666/klineforge-crypto-warehouse/README.md

 ## Project Overview

 KlineForge is an end-to-end crypto analytics data platform designed to ingest, transform, and model high‑frequency cryptocurrency market data into analytics‑ready datasets.
-The project focuses on **robust incremental ingestion,** **cost‑efficient transformations,** and **pre‑aggregated analytical marts** suitable for risk metrics, quantitative analysi and BI consumption
+The project focuses on **robust incremental ingestion,** **cost‑efficient transformations,** and **pre‑aggregated analytical marts** suitable for risk metrics, quantitative analysis and BI consumption

 The pipeline is designed with **production-grade data engineering principles**: incremental processing, idempotency, cost-aware modeling, orchestrating workflows with Dagster, testing, and CI/CD.